 Each time you’re distracted by [seemingly] greener grass in the neighbor’s yard, ask yourself:

 What is it all for?

-When you look at the end goal, you will likely find that you have enough curricula for a lifetime, you probably over-plan, and you’re focusing on minutiae that won’t serve your child in the long run.
+When you look at the end goal, you will likely find that you have enough curricula for a lifetime, you probably over-plan, and you’re focusing on minutiae that won’t serve the child in the long run.

-So, what’s your end goal?
+So, what’s the end goal?